 The mon was initially used only by one generation of a family.
-But as the society of court nobles grew, the mon came to be passed on and inherited by their descendants along with hereditary occupations and family ranks.
-In this way, the mon was gradually established and became each family’s crest or kamon.
-It was used mostly for decorative purposes, and their designs were often luxuriant.
-After this, kamon became popular among the nobles, and various crests created.
-The oldest kamon mentioned in ancient documents was the “Tomoe-mon” made between 1032 and 1091, which consisted of patterns drawn on oxcarts to differentiate between owners.
+But as the society of court nobles grew, the mon came to be passed on and inherited by their descendants along with hereditary occupations and family ranks to become kamon.
+In this way, the kamon was gradually established and became the mark of a family.
+It was used mostly for decorative purposes on furnishing and personal possessions of value, and their designs were often luxuriant.
+Including a kamon indicated the item’s formality and valuable.
+It became the face of the family to society, and it was clearly used to in the hope for continuing prosperity..

 During the Asuka, Nara, and Heian periods, the Tang Dynasty (618-907) of China, the golden age of Chinese civilization and most sophisticated culture in the world at the time, heavily influenced crest designs and it followed aristocratic preferences of the day.
 Many of the favorite motifs of today have roots dating back to this period when Buddhism, Taoism, and other Chinese influences were at their height.
-It was also a period considered to be the peak of the Japanese imperial court and noted for its art, especially poetry, flower-viewing, and literature.
+It was also a period considered to be the peak of the Japanese imperial court.
+It noted for its art, especially poetry, flower-viewing, and literature.
 So, the designs of kamon tended to be elegant and delicate, emphasizing aesthetics.
 Even today, most descendants of aristocrats use flower or plant crests, many originating over a thousand years ago.

 After the court nobles started the trend, samurai families began to use kamon toward the end of the Heian period; each kamon classified according to bloodline or historical origin.